 The recipient will undergo central vein catheter insertion (to monitor central venous pressure), urinary catheter insertion (to monitor urine output) and catheter insertion into the back (for injecting pain relieving agents) prior to surgery in the Operating Room (OR) before transplantation.
 Space will be created in the abdomen of the recipient in the area above the thigh to keep the new kidney.
 The kidney from the cadaver will be connected to the recipient blood vessels.

 In almost all patients (95%), the transplanted kidney (graft) will start its function over a period of two to three weeks.
 The improvement in graft function will be evidenced by brisk urine output and progressive decline in serum creatinine.
 Improvement in graft function does not mean that everything will be all right thereafter.
 Kidney function may decline any time and that is why, constant and regular monitoring of kidney function using blood and urine tests is needed.

 The cause for defective graft function will be analyzed by blood, urine and ultrasound tests and appropriate corrective action will be taken to improve graft function.
 In that process, additional procedures like graft exploration in OR and graft biopsy may be required and you may continue to require dialysis till there is improvement in graft function.

 There is a possibility that the graft may not function at all (because of complications in the blood vessels or severe rejection) and you will have to continue dialysis till you undergo transplantation again.
 Such grafts may require removal in OR to avoid serious life threatening complications like rupture of blood vessels or the graft itself.

-Dialysis will be required until there is improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.
+Dialysis after kidney transplantation will be required until there is an improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.

 The diseased kidneys will be removed only if they are seriously infected or the cause of severe hypertension or massive bleeding.